hugomvera/PythonCapstone/README.md

 # PythonCapstone
  Here is a Website that will allow online tracking of a Monopoly Bank Game.
  It will keeps track of deposits, withdrawals of multiple users
-# It will allow the administrator to create,Delete Users into a SQLITE Database
+# SQlite
+Will Allow for users to be created by admin.
 ![Screenshot from 2022-06-01 08-46-20](https://user-images.githubusercontent.com/35750750/171447172-86d5c7ef-75f9-4cd4-b2b4-c34128824813.png)
 # Admin can login